clobrano/letsdo/README.md

 [![Snap Status](https://github.com/snapcore/snap-store-badges/blob/master/EN/%5BEN%5D-snap-store-black-uneditable%401x.png)](https://snapcraft.io/letsdo)
 [![PyPI version](https://badge.fury.io/py/letsdo.svg)](https://badge.fury.io/py/letsdo)

+# Breaking changes

+Starting from v2.0.0, Letsdo has this configuration changes:
+- the configuration file name changes from `$HOME/.letsdo` to `$HOME/.letsdo.yaml`
+- the data file name changes from `<data_directory>/letsdo-data` to `<data_directory>/letsdo-history`

+If you have old data and configuration, just change the names accordingly and all will work as before.

 # Letsdo, the CLI time-tracker

 Letsdo helps you to be more focused and productive tracking the time you spend on your work activities.